Configure & Build Cantera¶

 Run SCons with the list of desired configuration options:

 If Cantera compiles successfully, you should see a message that looks like:

-******************************************************* Compilation completed successfully. - To run the test suite, type 'scons test'. - To install, type '[sudo] scons install'. *******************************************************
+******************************************************* Compilation completed successfully. - To run the test suite, type 'scons test'. - To list available tests, type 'scons test-help'. - To install, type 'scons install'. *******************************************************